mjc-school/MJC-School/stage #4/module #5. AWS/theory/ec2.md

 EC2 Auto Scaling is used as a tool for automatic horizontal scaling of your EC2 instances.

-It helps you ensure that you have the correct number of Amazon EC2 instances available to handle the load for your application by doing the following:
+It helps you ensure that you have the correct number of Amazon EC2 instances available to handle the load for your application by doing the following: <br />
-• You create collections of EC2 instances, called Auto Scaling groups.
+• You create collections of EC2 instances, called Auto Scaling groups. <br />
-• You can specify the minimum number of instances in each Auto Scaling group, and Amazon EC2 Auto Scaling ensures that your group never goes below this size.
+• You can specify the minimum number of instances in each Auto Scaling group, and Amazon EC2 Auto Scaling ensures that your group never goes below this size. <br />
-• You can specify the maximum number of instances in each Auto Scaling group, and Amazon EC2 Auto Scaling ensures that your group never goes above this size.
+• You can specify the maximum number of instances in each Auto Scaling group, and Amazon EC2 Auto Scaling ensures that your group never goes above this size. <br />

-If you specify the desired capacity, either when you create the group or at any time thereafter, Amazon EC2 Auto Scaling ensures that your group has this many instances.
+If you specify the desired capacity, either when you create the group or at any time thereafter, Amazon EC2 Auto Scaling ensures that your group has this many instances. <br />
 If you specify scaling policies, then Amazon EC2 Auto Scaling can launch or terminate instances as demand on your application increases or decreases.

 [Read more](https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html)